Market Activity Report Methodology

 - Volatility is the daily standard deviation of 1 - minute quote midpoint returns

 We use the term “Hidden Trades” to mean trade executions on an exchange that are the result of a marketable order matching an undisplayed, or hidden, resting order.
-By definition, the exchange feeds do not provide messages related to the addition of undisplayed orders, but many provide an indicator or other method for identifying when trade executions (which are not themselves hidden) were based on an otherwise hidden order.
+The exchange feeds do not generally provide messages related to the addition of undisplayed orders.
+But many provide an indicator or other method for identifying when trade executions (which are not themselves hidden) involved a resting undisplayed order.

 For each stock and ETP in the CRSP universe, order volume, trade volume, cancel counts, trade counts and some identifying information (hidden, odd lot) are cumulated over a daily interval.
 The Cancel to Trade ratio includes full and partial cancellations and trades.
 Partial executions are more likely than partial cancellations.
 The Cancel to Trade ratio reflects this disparity and is exactly what it appears to be: the ratio of the number of all cancel events to the number of all trade events.
 However, it does not provide an exact numerical representation of what actually happens to orders.
 A round lot is defined as 100 shares for all but three tickers.
 BRK.A and SEB have a round lot of one.
-All of the trades for these two tickers are reported to the SIP.
 BH has a round lot of 10.
 All trades involving nine or fewer shares are considered odd lot trades.